Chenxi630/SCL_3_beer/README.md

 92 Bottles of Bear on the wall, take one down, pass it around, 91 bottles of beer on the wall.

 91 Bottles of Bear on the wall, take one down, pass it around, 90 bottles of beer on the wall.

+90 Bottles of Bear on the wall, take one down, pass it around, 89 bottles of beer on the wall.